Soviet-Linux/development-docs/README.md

 Installers/Package Managers
 ---------------------------

-We will be using the CCCP package manager ( CCCP Crafter of Controlled Packages ) , whiwh will be able to either installer binaries compiled with the --create parameter or sources from a .spm (soviet package manager ) file.
-To create .spm source packages you can look github.com/pkd667/Soviet
+We will be using the CCCP package manager ( CCCP Crafter of Controlled Packages ) , which will be able to either installer binaries compiled with the --create parameter or sources from a .spm (soviet package manager ) file.
+To create .spm source packages look into the CCCP repo.

 Installer
 ---------